TalTech-HPC-Centre/taltech-hpc-docs/docs/software/fea.md

 1. Create geometry in Gmsh, group and name physical volumes and surfaces (can be done on viz)
 2. Create mesh in Gmsh (large meshes can be created from the CLI in a batch job: `gmsh -3 geometry.geo`)
-3. Convert the mesh to elmer's format using ElmerGrid, including scaling if needed: `ElmerGrid 14 2 geometry.msh -scale 0.001 0.001 0.001`
+3. Convert the mesh to Elmer's format using ElmerGrid, including scaling if needed: `ElmerGrid 14 2 geometry.msh -scale 0.001 0.001 0.001`
 4. Create a new project in ElmerGUI (can be done on viz)
     - Create project
     - Load Elmer mesh (point to the created mesh directory)